What Are Some Healthy Habits for Improving Digestion and Gut Health?

 3. Chew Your Food Thoroughly

-• Break Down Food Properly: Chewing breaks down food into smaller particles, making it easier for your stomach to process.
-This also allows your body to absorb nutrients more efficiently.
+- Chew Your Food Properly: Chewing helps to break down food into smaller particles, making it easy for the stomach.
+It also helps your body absorb nutrients better.

-• Saliva Production: Chewing stimulates saliva production, which contains enzymes that start breaking down carbohydrates in your food.
-This enzymatic action aids in the digestion process.
+- Chewing stimulates saliva production.
+Saliva contains enzymes that start breaking down carbohydrates in your food.
+This process facilitates digestion via the enzymatic action.

 4. Incorporate Probiotics and Prebiotics

-Probiotics are live beneficial bacteria that support gut health, while prebiotics are the fibers that feed these good bacteria.
-Together, they help maintain a healthy balance of gut flora.
+Probiotics are the live strains of bacteria that keep our gut happy and in top working condition, while prebiotics fuel these good bugs.
+Together, these are working to keep a healthy balance of gut flora.

-• Consume Prebiotic Foods: Foods rich in prebiotics include garlic, onions, leeks, asparagus, bananas, and oats.
-These foods promote the growth of beneficial bacteria in your gut.
+- Prebiotic Foods: Garlic, onions, leeks, asparagus, bananas and oats are prebiotics.
+These supports the development of good bacteria in your gut.

 5. Exercise Regularly

-• Practice Yoga: Yoga is particularly beneficial for digestion, as many poses are designed to massage the digestive organs, stimulate circulation, and encourage the flow of digestive juices.
+- Yoga: Yoga is directly related to digestion, as many yogic postures are intended to massage digestive organs and increase in circulation along with the flow of juices.

 6. Manage Stress

-• Practice Relaxation Techniques: Techniques such as deep breathing, meditation, and progressive muscle relaxation can help reduce stress levels and improve digestion.
+- Relaxation Techniques: Methods such as deep breathing, meditation and progressive muscle relaxation can reduce stress levels, which could improve your digestion.

 7. Limit Processed Foods and Added Sugars